How Not to Feel Isolated While Isolating

 What I do say is that you can have a tranquil environment, using what you have at hand, by introducing a few chosen elements that are known to create a calm and serene home, no matter what your style.
 Think about it as comfort food for your home when the going gets tough!

-7 easy pathways to achieving that serene abode in which you will enjoy staying indoors:
+7 pathways to serenity in your home that will make you enjoy staying indoors:

 Move Furniture Away From the Walls.
 Furniture items – sofas, loveseats, chairs should not be butted against each other.
 Leave a breathing room of 2 ft around furniture items to allow people to move around easily.
 Keep traffic pathways open.
 The rule of thumb is leaving a 3 ft space in front of doors and entryways.
 This is crucial not just for the aesthetics but for reasons of safety and to achieve full functionality of the space.
 Design that does not function well is flawed design.